Walnut & Chocolate Squares

 Walnuts, chocolate, fruit, butter, and a lot of eggs are a big part of Serbian baking.
-THESE Walnut and Chocolate Squares are no exception.
+These Walnut and Chocolate Squares are no exception.
 There is no fancy name for this cake in Serbian.
 The simple translation is “Walnut Cake with Chocolate” or sometimes “Quick Walnut and Chocolate Cake”.
 And like many recipes, most households have their own variations.
-Recipes are usually passed down through word of mouth, from grandmothers or mothers and now … the internet.
+For the longest time recipes were usually passed down through word of mouth, from grandmothers or mothers and now … the internet.
 So, it is hard to say exactly how this cake should be, but this is my version.

 Hopefully one that you will love!

 This recipe is inspired by the taste of Walnut & Chocolate Squares I had growing up.
 Mostly served at tables for Easter, Slavas or New Year celebrations.
 This is the quick and easy cake that is usually prepared alongside other traditional cakes.
 It is simply a way to show off your baking abilities and to give guests an array of dessert options at the table.

 The base for these Walnut & Chocolate Squares is made from whipped egg whites, sugar, flour, baking powder and grounded walnuts.
 Traditionally, the recipe is made with vegetable oil BUT I prefer melted butter.
 Because butter makes everything taste good, right?

 Simply whip up the egg whites into stiff peaks, this takes some time, adding the sugar gradually.
 Then stream in the milk, melted butter, and gradually add the flour, baking powder and in the end, the grounded walnuts.